 Kingaroy-based Plenty Foods has released a super high oleic safflower oil, set to shake up the $920 million edible oil category.

-One of the most distinct differences between oils is their smoke point.
-An oils smoke point will define how the oil can be used.
-There is also a perception that ‘burned’ oil has deteriorated producing toxic and, in some cases, cancer inducing substances.
-Some of the deterioration formed in fats and oils is caused by heating to high temperatures for prolonged periods, these fats are peroxides, aldehydes, ketones and hydroperoxides.
-Any of these can have toxic effects.
+One of the most distinct differences between cooking oils apart from their wonderful flavours and plant-based sources is their various smoke points.
+An oil’s smoke point will give some guidance around how different oils can be used.
+There is also a perception that ‘burned’ oil is deteriorated producing toxic and, in some cases, substances that can be dangerous to our health.
+Some of the deterioration that occurs in fats and oils is caused by heating to high temperatures for prolonged periods.
+These fats are peroxides, aldehydes, ketones and hydroperoxides.
+Any of these can be considered toxic under particular circumstances.

-The bluish smoke given off at the smoke point is the aldehyde acrolein, a result of the breakdown of the glycerol associated with triglycerides.
+The bluish smoke given off at the smoke point is the aldehyde acrolein.
+This is a result of the breakdown of the glycerol associated with triglycerides.
 The smoke point marks the beginning of nutritional and flavour degradation and the production of free radicals.
-The presence of antioxidants helps prevent this and increases the smoke point
+The presence of antioxidants helps prevent this and makes the the smoke point occur at a higher temperature.

-When pan frying the oil is heated between 160-240°C, the optimal temperature is around 180°C. Lower temperatures are used in other forms of cooking – roasting, baking etc. In Asian countries where the wok is used for stir-frying, temperatures higher than this can be expected.
-Oil can also be used as a salad dressings at room temperature, in sauces or as a dip.
+When pan frying, oil heats up to between 160-240°C; the optimal temperature being around 180°C. Lower temperatures are used in other forms of cooking such as roasting and baking.
+In Asian countries where the wok is used for stir-frying, temperatures higher than this can be expected.
+Oil can also be used as a salad dressing at room temperature, in sauces or as a dip, and oils with lower smoke points will be better suited to this.

-The importance of smoke point from a chef’s point of view was highlighted by a chef in Blenheim, New Zealand when quizzed about which oil he used for frying.
-His answer was avocado oil because of its high smoke point, and secondly, he liked the flavour.
-Pursued as to why he didn’t use some of the locally produced extra virgin olive oil, his answer was that he was so busy in the kitchen that he could not watch the frying all the time and the lower smoke point of olive oil often caught him out with the food he was frying being spoilt.
-Price was not an issue.
+The importance of smoke point from a chef’s point of view was highlighted by a chef in Blenheim, New Zealand.
+When quizzed about which oil he used for frying, his answer was avocado oil which has the highest smoke point of all oils.
+Additionally, he liked the flavour.
+Questioned further as to why he didn’t use some of the locally produced extra virgin olive oil, his answer was that simply that in a very busy kitchen kitchen that he was unable to monitor frying all the time and the lower smoke point of olive oil often caught him out when food he was frying in it became spoiled with lapses of attention.
+For him, in these circumstances, price was not the main issue.

 Fat | Quality | Smoke Point | |